Childhood, Humor, Life

 Ponderosa gift certificates

 We didn’t sell them from a catalog, either—we went door-to-door, in the middle of a monsoon, which just happened to line up with my senior homecoming dance.
 So while most of my classmates were getting ready for the big night, there we were, trudging through the mud, selling General Electric light bulbs to support our trip.
-It was far from glamorous, but somehow, it made the whole experience that much more memorable.
+It was far from glamorous, but somehow it became one of those memories that sticks with you forever.

 Selling crap for Citrus Bowl